dnsimple/dnsimple-developer/content/v2/webhooks.markdown

 ### Event payloads

-We maintain a repository of example payloads that you can use [here](https://github.com/dnsimple/dnsimple-developer/tree/master/fixtures/v2/webhooks).
+We maintain a [repository of example payloads](https://github.com/dnsimple/dnsimple-developer/tree/master/fixtures/v2/webhooks) that you can use to design and test your integrations.

 ## List webhooks {#list}